Power-Components/powergrid-doc/doc/table/column-filters.md

 ### makeInputText(string $dataField)

-Renders a text field filter for the column.
+Adds an input text filter on the column.

 Example: